mattoat/GitScribe/README.md

    ```
    ./build.sh
    ```
-   The build script will offer installation options:
+   The build script will:
+   - Build the binary named `gs`
+   - Offer installation options:
      - Install for current user only (in ~/bin)
      - Skip installation (run from the current directory)
+   - Create a ~/.gitscribe directory and copy the default configuration file there
+   - Add ~/bin to your PATH in ~/.bashrc if needed

 3. The build script will create a binary named `gs`.
 You can either:
    - Run it from the project directory with `./gs`